 2Revolutions (2Rev) is a national education design lab striving to transform the American education system.
 2Rev works with entrepreneurial leaders and practitioners within K12 and Higher Education to design, build, and implement new learning models and help catalyze the enabling systems that prepare students for success in the future.
 In its work with educators, 2Rev provides in-person, blended, and online learning experiences on a range of Future of Learning topics, including tech-enabled and blended learning.

-Access this content for free by setting up an account on our InspirED platform.
+Access these resources for free by setting up an account with Learn Next, powered by InspirED.

 Tech-enabled Learning Progression: Self-assess your ability to purposefully integrate technology into instruction and assessment to maximize student learning.
 Based on where you self-assess, pick the relevant learning experiences to meet your needs.